-After looking through so many books for this website, there are some books that float to the top when I consider the idea of a travel book for kids.
+After looking through so many books for this website, there are some books that float to the top when I consider the idea of the best children’s books about travel.
 So, I wanted to take a moment to separate those for you.

 Below you’ll find information about the best travel books for kids.
 For this list of “best travel books for kids” I’ve focused on children’s books that fit following criteria: